mindspore-ai/models/official/cv/yolov5/README.md

     --per_batch_size=128 \
     --lr_scheduler=cosine_annealing > log.txt 2>&1 &
 ```

+You should fine tune the params when run training 1p on GPU

 The python command above will run in the background, you can view the results through the file `log.txt`.